AswiniSivaraman/Diabetics_Prediction_Model/README.md

 - Developing and deploying a machine learning model through Streamlit to create an interactive user interface.

 ## Streamlit UI

+Below is an illustration of the Streamlit user interface for this project:

 ![image](https://github.com/user-attachments/assets/c0746ab4-509d-4842-a4de-e9b4b8147c37)